US election systems more secure, but voting problems persist

 - Did you vote?
 Now anyone can know

-The same can’t be said about early voting and the voter registration process in some states.
+The same can’t be said for all security preparations, or for early voting and the voter registration process in some states.

+DHS officials have boasted that the 2018 midterms will be the most secure election in U.S. history, pointing to federal intrusion-detection sensors that will protect “90 percent of election infrastructure,” as DHS Undersecretary Christopher Krebs tweeted in mid-October.
+Those sensors sniff for malicious traffic, and are installed on election systems in 45 states.

+But similar sensors used at the federal level have performed quite badly.
+According to a Sept.
+14 letter from the Office of Management and Budget, those sensors had a 99 percent failure rate from April 2017 onward, when they detected only 379 out of almost 40,000 “incidents” across federal civilian networks.

 Voters casting ballots early have encountered faulty machines in Texas and North Carolina, inaccurate mailers in Missouri and Montana, and voter registration problems in Tennessee and Georgia.
 In other states, including Kansas, Election Day polling places have been closed or consolidated.